squid-cache/squid-cache.github.io/Translations.rst

  * HTML tags may surround some words.
 Please do not alter or remove the tag itself.
 Moving it about to suit the translation words is fine though.
  * Squid uses codes starting with % to insert certain items.
 Please leave these in the translated message as they are important for accurate error reporting.
 I have found that in messages where they mix with text to be translated, the code usually represents a singular noun.

+A reference of the available tags is available in the  [[SquidFaq/MiscFeatures#head-fd8f5559ec842b21e1acb06823eaa9b83897fcc3|FAQ]]

 '''Hard(er) way:'''
   To do lone translations, you will need the [[http://translate.sourceforge.net/|Translate Toolkit]], or a good text editor.